AlfieLockrey/The-AWL-Paul-V2-Keyboard/README.md

 - Not require soldering
 - Be more accesible in general to people who come from either the MK or the 3DP community

+Any questions or for sales please contact me on Discord at Alfie#6783!

 The final/current version includes:

 - Hotswappable PCB with a rotary encoder and USB C